Active Substance: tenecteplase

 What is the risk associated with Metalyse?

-Metalyse should not be used in people who may be hypersensitive (allergic) to tenecteplase or any of the other ingredients, or in patients who have or have had recent bleeding problems or major surgery, or have a disease which may cause bleeding (such as a past stroke or severe high blood pressure).
-For the full list of restrictions, see the Package Leaflet.
+Metalyse should not be used in people who have had an anaphylactic reaction (a severe, life-threatening allergic reaction) to tenecteplase, gentamicin (an ingredient found in the medicine) or any of the other ingredients.
+If treatment is necessary in these patients, facilities for resuscitating them must be readily available.
+Metalyse should not be used in patients who have or have had recent bleeding problems or major surgery, or have a disease which may cause bleeding (such as a past stroke or severe high blood pressure).
+For the full list of restrictions, see the package leaflet.

 Why has Metalyse been approved?